Frequently Asked Questions

 Senior Engineering & Construction Workshops: 4 new workshops.

-Staff Car Parking: A new car park with 67 spaces on the ground level.
-This aims to extend existing parking and provide replacement spaces, addressing overall shortfalls.
+Staff Car Parking: A car park with 67 spaces on the ground level of the new building. *This aims to extend existing parking and provide replacement spaces, addressing overall shortfalls.

 Refuse/Recycling Area: 1 new area.